exoplatform/exoplatform.github.io/docs/guide/developer-guide/simple-integration/activity-type.md

   ![](/img/activity-type/kudo-activity.png)

-Each activity type define how the activity object is displayed.
+Each activity type defines how the activity object is displayed.

-To illustrate this tutorial, we will create a new activity type named "Mood of the day"
+In this tutorial, we will create a new activity type called "Mood of the day"

 ## Init the extension